 Aditya's current mutual fund portfolio comprises nine equity funds, which are a mix of large, mid caps and tax-saver funds.
 He should try to consolidate his portfolio to four-five funds.
 Otherwise, it may lead to dilution of returns over the long term.Besides, if you have many funds, monitoring the portfolio also becomes difficult.

 Action: Reduce the number of funds in your portfolio.
-Consider moving to multi-cap funds.
+Consider moving to flexi-cap funds.

 Keep in mind